tokenika/tokenika.github.io/about/about.md

 Having said that, we are not advocates for heavy regulation of business practices around EOS.
 In our view, young distributed systems must find a natural market equilibrium.
 Stark regulation, arbitration and other penalizing measures open up a can of worms, in which authority has to be imposed externally, and might result in forking of chains, endless disputes, or even render the system unstable.
 We are libertarians at heart and believe that market forces always find a way to balance things out.

-## Block production infrastructure
+## BP infrastructure

-Our BP infrastructure has been setup and fine-tuned by [GTG](https://steemit.com/@gtg), one of the best performing Steem witness nodes, consistently scoring in the top 3 for the least amount of dropped blocks.
+Our block production infrastructure has been setup and fine-tuned by [GTG](https://steemit.com/@gtg), one of the best performing Steem witness nodes, consistently scoring in the top 3 for the least amount of dropped blocks.

 - It is robust and most importantly, rapidly scalable, largely due to our Steem witness know-how.
 We are not just hoping this is the case, we know it.
 - We use industry grade Tier 3+ datacenters with fail-over protection and an up-time of around 99.9%.